fRafaelGS/KernLogic/README.md

-# KernLogic: Enterprise PIM for Small Manufacturers
+# KernLogic: Enterprise PIM for Mid Manufacturers & Retailers

 ## 🌟 Project Overview

-KernLogic is a powerful Product Information Management (PIM) system designed for small to medium manufacturers.
+KernLogic is a powerful Product Information Management (PIM) system designed for small to medium manufacturers or retailers.
 It centralizes product data and provides an intuitive interface for managing complex product attributes, categories, and digital assets without the complexity and cost of full enterprise solutions.

-**Vision:** "Give small manufacturers the power of an ERP's product module without the cost or complexity."

 ### 🎯 Key Problems Solved